wseaton/sqloxide/readme.md

 ## Installation

 The project provides `manylinux2014` wheels on pypi so it should be compatible with most linux distributions.
+Native wheels are also now available for OSX and Windows.

 To install from pypi:
 ```sh
 pip install sqloxide
 ```

-You can also compile the package yourself if an architecture/OS target you need is not posted (eg. darwin, windows).

 ## Usage